wp-plugins/faviroll/readme.txt

 * OPT = Optimization
 * CLN = Cleanup/Refactoring
 * OTH = Other

+= 0.4.7 =
+* FEA: Options has a new checkbox for disabling faviroll/style.css  (Request from Dixie)

 = 0.4.6 =
 * BUG: Icon Color "irritation" is fixed now.<br />